ESG and CSR: what's the difference?

 Conclusion:

 ESG and CSR are complementary.
 Steering a CSR strategy requires extra-financial performance indicators.
-A company with a solid CSR strategy generally has high ESG scores; conversely, successful ESG reporting often reflects a well-structured CSR approach.
+A company with a solid CSR strategy generally has high ESG scores; conversely, successful ESG reporting often reflects a well-structured CSR approach and sustainable corporate management.